ws1227/YJSafeKVO/README.md

 ```

 The reason for using "Subscribing" is for the idea that you want one state is completely binded and decided by other states, so it will change value automatically rather than manually set by developer.

-The difference between "Observing" and "Broadcasting" is:

-* `[subscriber observe:PACK(target, keyPath) updates:block]` will release block when:
-	- subscriber is deallocated.
-	- target is deallocated.
-	- manually call `[subscriber unobserve:PACK(target, keyPath)]`
-* `[PACK(sender, keyPath) post:block]` will release block when:
-	- sender is deallocated.
-	- manually call `[PACK(sender, keyPath) stop]`

-Here is a concrete example: If you want to observe the property value changes from a global singleton object, it is better using "Observing" pattern rather than "Broadcasting".

-* Use "Observing" - Subscriber can be release anytime because it's not being strongly holded by it's target.
-When the subscriber is deallocated, it automatically handle the releasing work.
-It will only release the subscriber's branch.
-* Use "Broadcasting" - If you want to release the post block, you need to manually stop posting by calling `[PACK(singleton, property) stop]`.
-This action will release the whole keyPath's observation and it might affecting other places in code where objects still want to observe its value changes.

 <br>